docker/labs/windows/modernize-traditional-apps/modernize-aspnet/README.md

 - Run SQL Server Express in a Docker container, and use it for the application database.

-- Use a feature-driven approach to add value to the existing application, without an extensive re-write.
+- Use a feature-driven approach to address problems in the existing application, without an extensive re-write.

 - Use the Dockerfile and Docker Compose syntax to replace manual deployment documents.